nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/Requests/Outgoing/Validate$" %}

+Even though the Requests are validated during the RelationshipTemplate creation you should not skip this step as it gives you additional information in case of validation errors.
+{: .notice--info}

 ### Connector: Create a Relationship Template

 Start by creating a so called Relationship Template on the Connector.
 You can do so by calling the `POST /api/v2/RelationshipTemplates/Own` route.
 Use the following JSON in the request body: